-Why Wealth Inequality Is Growing In The Pandemic
+Why Wealth Inequality Is Growing In The Pandemic (Rebroadcast)

-New data from the Labor Department shows that all of the job losses in December were positions previously held by women.
-And as low-wage workers struggled to pay their bills, the wealth of the 1% grew – with the world’s billionaires now nearly $2 trillion dollars richer than they were at the start of the pandemic.
+Wealth inequality has been a growing issue in America for decades, but the pandemic has pushed the wage gap to new extremes.
+New data from the Labor Department shows that all of the job losses in December were positions previously held by women, although those losses rebounded slightly in January.
+And as low-wage workers struggled to pay their bills, the wealth of the 1 percent grew.
+In 2020 world’s billionaires ended up nearly $2 trillion wealthier than they were at the start of the pandemic.

 Copyright 2021 WAMU 88.5.
 To see more, visit WAMU 88.5.